MRU-CSIS-3512-001-202301-LEC/course-materials/course-outline.md

 _In a nutshell, you'll have quizzes every 2 weeks or so and the project is due about 12 weeks after the course starts._

+## Educational Outcomes

+_This is verbatim from previous versions of the course outline...my own nod to copy-pasta.
+You can tell this has been around for a while - the references to "college" are a giveaway!_ :)

+Mount Royal College had identified six college-wide learning outcomes that it believes are critical in order to prepare its graduates for workplace success and a life of continuous learning.
+Generally speaking, “outcomes” are goals, results, objectives that you should derive from the College, from a program of study, and from a particular course.
+This course will emphasize the following outcomes:

+### Computer Literacy

+- Knowledge of basic computer concepts and terminology (lectures, exams).
+- Competence in basic computer operations and hardware (labs).

+### Thinking Skills

+- Problem-solving (labs, assignments, exams).
+- Analytic thinking appropriate to discipline of information systems (labs).

+### Communication

+- Convey ideas and information through writing and images (labs, assignments).
+- Use available technology as an aid to effective written, verbal, and visual communication (labs, assignments).

+### Course and Discipline Outcomes

+- How the internet works.
+- Developing with server-side technology.
+- Developing with Javascript.
+- Using databases in web applications.
+- Common data models used in blogs, forums, and content management systems.
+- Software design in web applications.
+This includes layered software architectures as well as tiered designs for scalability and reliability.
+- Mechanisms for maintaining state in web applications.
+This is one the most important topics in the course since it is the principal difference between web application development and non-web application development.
+- Consuming REST web services.

 ---

 ## Assessments